DevHumbleChris/jetpack-compose-login-registration-samples/README.md

 ## Included Screens

 1. **BasicLoginScreen**
-   - *Description:* A simple login screen with email and password fields and other fields.
+   - *Description:* A simple login screen with email, password, and other fields.